San Jose Spousal Support Attorneys

 Earning capacity is based on several factors, including:

-• The extent that earning capacity was impaired due to unemployment because the spouse was devoted to domestic duties
+- The degree earning capacity was limited because the spouse focused on domestic duties

 Length of Marriage